 - They manage risks through underwriting and careful analysis of policyholders.

-- Life insurance companies may also offer additional services, such as annuities, to generate income.
+- To generate income, life insurance companies may also offer additional services, such as annuities.

 Frequently Asked Questions